 I love the Christmas season

-The holidays are something to look forward to and although we may not be able to do some of things we used to like traveling to see family members or go to lots of parties, there are some things we can do to make the holidays feel special because Lord knows, we all deserve it.
+I have always loved the holidays and I don’t want to take something that has always brought me and my family so much joy, for granted.
+The holidays are something to look forward to and although we may not yet be able to do everything we used to do, there are things we can do to make the holidays feel special because Lord knows, we deserve it.

 Seven ways to make the holidays special this year